 Artificial intelligence means intelligence that is made to mimic the human mind and create a superior breed of machines with an understanding of how things work.
 However, what we have today is based on AI but doesn’t exactly work that way.
 John Markoff, in his book, Machines of Loving Grace, calls today’s developments ‘Intelligent augmentation.’
 This means the algorithms and machines today are made with usability in mind.

 They’re not just smart machines, they’re capable of being used by humans and learn from them.
 We already have Luther, an AI that helps you recall things.
 We have Alexa, Siri, Google Assistant and we depend on them every day.
 The problem here is to figure out the limit of dependency in the future of AI.

-We use AI to do the calculations for us, to quickly define things and do things like controlling our air conditioners and lights.
-While this is just the starting, imagine the kind of usage we would normalize in the next decade or so.
-That said, I believe I’ve made a point to prove the existence of AI dependency.
+To begin with, we use AI to do the calculations for us, to quickly define things, and do things like controlling our air conditioners and lights. imagine the kind of usage we would normalize in the next decade or so.
+I believe the present scenario itself proves the existence of AI dependency.
 But my goal wasn’t scaring you away so let’s talk benefits now.

 What Are The Benefits Of Artificial Intelligence?

 The dependency on artificial intelligence is also one of the benefits of artificial intelligence.
 This dependency saves time, energy, and when rightly used, lets us focus on the better things.
 In the coming years, Tesla owners will be playing cards with their families while taking a scenic countryside drive.

 AI saves us the hassle of making the effort.
 If we can keep that under check, it could be one of the most utilitarian things man has created.
 Demis Hassabis of Google DeepMind stated 3 things about the future of AI.
 He said that AI will save us from ourselves; lead to a Nobel prize-winning breakthrough, and that deep learning isn’t enough to understand AI.